tbp.monty.frameworks.utils#

 start – int, get data starting at this episode

-stop – int, get data ending at this episode, not inclussive as usual in python
+stop – int, get data ending at this episode, not inclusive as usual in Python

 episodes – iterable of ints with episodes to pull